-Income which is not excepted income is subject to a reduced tax-free threshold, therefore mostly taxed at the highest marginal tax rate, and from 2011-12 does not benefit from the low income tax offset.
+Income which is not excepted income is subject to a reduced tax-free threshold, and therefore mostly taxed at the highest marginal tax rate.
+From 2011-12 the low income tax offset is also excluded.
 (See Children Tax Rates)

 A minor is an individual who is under the age of 18 at the end of the year of income.